surajupreti713-zz/MovieReview/README.md

 - [√] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [√] User sees a loading state while waiting for the movies API.
 - [√] User can pull to refresh the movie list.
+- [√] User can view movie details by tapping on a cell.

 The following **optional** features are implemented: